viktorsommar/viktorsommar/README.md

 ### Hi there 👋

-- 🔭 I’m currently finishing
+- 🔭 I’m currently aiming to become a Software Developer.
 - 🌱 I’m currently learning JavaScript, React, React Native, Ruby and Rails.
 - 📫 How to reach me: vsommarbaillot@gmail.com
 -->